 The answer here isn’t so simple.
 Yes, machine polishing somehow destroys the car paint.
 But let’s dive a bit deeper into this.

 Whenever you do a machine polish, it will remove one layer of clear coat.
 Most of the tiny scratches and paint fading is the damage of the clear coat.
-And when you do a polishing, you remove that damaged layer of clear coat, which will “fix” the scratches, oxidation, etc.
+And when you do a polishing, you remove that damaged layer of clear coat, which will “fix” the scratches, oxidation, etc. Before polishing, you can measure car paint thickness.
+That way you’ll ensure that there’s enough clear coat on the car.

 Check out this great report: how much of a clearcoat is removed during machine polishing.